 Well, the title of this blog post aptly describes my last month.
 For the Hindi speakers out there, you fellas understand the pun there, don’t you?
 For those who don’t, not to worry.
 Let me tell you a story.
-In a far far land made of candies, a young naive girl (probably the female version of Charlie in the chocolate factory or better yet the nasty girl there), was awarded the best chewing gum she could ever taste.
+In a far far land made of candies, a young naive girl (probably the female version of Charlie in the chocolate factory or better yet the nasty girl there) was awarded the best chewing gum she could ever taste.
 It was the best thing that happened to her; she chewed it to her heart’s content.
 THE END.

 Wait, where’s the catch in that story?
 Well, she was a stubborn young lady.
-The gum stuck to her (pun intended) and she couldn’t let go.
-It turned into those baseless, tasteless gums that you chew but can’t throw away because you can’t find a paper or a dustbin and you are too civilised to spit it out. (or you are one of those annoying kids who like to chew gum for no reason).
-But hey, there should be a happily ever after, eh?
-(Let’s say a thing like that exists).
+The gum stuck to her and she couldn’t let go.
+It turned into those baseless, tasteless gums that you chew but can’t throw away because you can’t find a paper or a dustbin and you are too civilised to spit it out (or you are one of those annoying kids who like to chew gum for no reason).
+But hey, there should be a happily ever after, eh? (let’s say a thing like that exists).
 So, one day she worked on herself and made herself believe that it was time to let go and be happy.
 THE END.

 Wait a minute, that just sounds inane and you must be wondering if I lost my mind. (sometimes I question that too).
 Well the chewing gum (my gum) has been my PR #6176.

-I opened it on June 11th, being so proud of what I’d accomplished in such a short time. (well thank you).
+I opened it on June 11th, being so proud of what I’d accomplished in such a short time (well thank you).
 My mentors were happy seeing that I could get

 ~astropy.time.Time round-tripped so early.
 YES, I was that naive little girl frolicking around, content with one of the best things happening in my life.
-Never did I know that two months down the line, the PR would grow to a whopping 220 comments, 1,079 lines addition, about a century of code reviews, complete implementation and refactoring changes, 10 video calls with mentors and about hundreds of code and documentation builds.
-It has now turned to one of those tasteless chewing gums which you just want to get rid of AS SOON AS POSSIBLE.
+Never did I know that two months down the line, the PR would grow to a whopping 220 comments, 1,079 lines addition, about a century of code reviews, complete implementation and refactoring changes, 10 video calls with mentors, and about hundreds of code and documentation builds.
+It has now turned into one of those tasteless chewing gums which you just want to get rid of AS SOON AS POSSIBLE.

 After my ardent efforts for the past two months, I have finally made the